Arjunar92/StackOverflow_dev_survey/README.md

 Here we modify data to a state such that it is fit for analysis.

 ### 4. Data Analytics and Insights
 Answer the business questions and other additional insights.
+Provide descriptive analytics.

 ### 5. Model Building
 Build a model to predict salary.